interestingforked/shushud/doc/readme.md

-# The Vault's HTTP API
+# Shushu's HTTP API

-All of The Vault's services are made available over an HTTP API.
+All of Shushu's services are made available over an HTTP API.

 ## Authentication